10 Abandoned Hotels That Will Give You Chills

 A small town gets smaller

 On Adelaide Street in the tiny municipality of Birdsville, Australia, you’ll find the ruins of what was once the Royal Hotel, built circa 1883.
 “Birdsville is well-known for its dust storms, the scorching heat in summer, and its loneliness,” writes Rita’s Outback Guide.
 The Royal operated as a hotel for only 40 years.
 For a brief period in the early 20th century, it was used as a hospital/nursing home by a religious mission.
 When the mission left, the town’s population dwindled (in 2016, the population was a mere 140), and the building was left to deteriorate.
+Check out these other 14 historic places that are now abandoned.

 Red tape in Cornwall

 “Blotting the skyline to the south of Newquay’s most famous beach, the Fistral Bay Hotel has been left to crumble for more than a decade,” writes Cornwall Live.
 Built in 1910 in Cornwall, England, it thrived throughout the first half of the 20th century but declined in popularity thereafter.
 It was set for redevelopment in the mid-1990s, but those plans have been mired in bureaucratic red tape ever since.
 If you’re looking to blame someone, you might consider the Duke of Cornwall, aka His Royal Highness Prince Charles, because technically, Cornwall is his Duchy to oversee.
+These are 25 of the most chilling photos of abandoned places throughout the world.

 From economic crisis to immigration crisis

 Once thriving, the City Plaza Hotel in Athens closed its doors in 2010 amid the Greek financial crisis.
 It was since abandoned, at least for commercial purposes; since 2016, it has been used as a squat house by 350 refugees fleeing persecution in the Middle East, Africa, and Afghanistan.
+Here are 12 abandoned churches that are eerily gorgeous.

 A train derailment ended an era